The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-As mentioned above the Hessian-based analysis becomes less reliable at higher temperatures due to anharmonicity effects.
+The Hessian-based analysis becomes less reliable at higher temperatures due to anharmonic effects.
 Thus for higher temperatures we employ yet another approach to determine the lengthscale $\xi$, extending its range of validity even further.
-In Ref. \cite{13BKP}, it was argued that the point-to-set method offers a computation of the lengthscale at high temperatures.
-It was also found that finite size effects of the relaxation times at different temperatures can be explained completely by this static length scale.
-This was tested using the lengthscale obtained in \cite{13BKP} for the Kob-Andersen model system.
-Since a finite size scaling analysis of the relaxation time as in \cite{12KP} is relatively easier than calculating the point-to-set lengthscale, we employ the finite size scaling method here to extract the static lengthscale at higher temperatures.
+In Ref.~\cite{13BKP}, it was argued that the point-to-set method offers a computation of the lengthscale at high temperatures.
+It was also found that finite size effects of the relaxation times $\tau$ at different temperatures are perfectly correlated to the point-to-set lengthscale.
+This was tested using the lengthscale obtained in Ref. ~\cite{13BKP} for the Kob-Andersen model system.
+Since a finite size scaling analysis of the relaxation time as in Ref.~\cite{12KP} is significantly easier than calculating the point-to-set lengthscale, we employ the former to extract the static lengthscale at higher temperatures as explained next.

-In the left panel of Fig.~\ref{tauScaling}, we have shown the system size dependence of the relaxation time rescaled by the value for the largest $N$ considered.
-The scattered data already tells us that even at higher temperatures the effect of the static lengthscale is substantial.
-In the right panel we have collapsed the data by appropriately choosing the lengthscale.
+In the upper panel of Fig.~\ref{tauScaling}, we show the system size dependence of the relaxation time measured by molecular dynamics, rescaled by the value for the largest $N$ considered.
+The scattered data themselves are a first indication that even at higher temperatures the effect of the static lengthscale is substantial.
+In the lower panel we have collapsed the data by appropriately choosing the lengthscale.

-In both methods the lengthscales are defined up to a constant factor.
-For the finite size scaling we choose this factor so that the lengthscale is unity for the highest temperature considered.
+In both the minimal eigenvalue and the finite size $\tau$ scaling methods the lengthscales are defined up to a constant factor.
+For the latter method we choose this factor so that the lengthscale is unity at the highest temperature considered.
 The factor for the minimal eigenvalue method is chosen appropriately, considering that the results obtained from both methods should match at some intermediate temperature range.
-In Fig.~\ref{fits} left panel, we show the combined results of both methods.
-One can clearly see that the static lengthscale varies by roughly a factor of $5$, which is quite remarkable.
-In the next section we connect the lengthscale with the relaxation timescale and explain, using these results, why the lowest temperatures are indeed unreachable by direct molecular dynamics simulations.
+In Fig.~\ref{fits} upper panel, we show the combined results of both methods.
+One can clearly see that the static lengthscale varies by more than 500\%, which is quite remarkable.